Computer Science and Systems Home

 Main page content

-The Computer Science and Systems (CSS) program features an innovative and broad approach to computer science and the design of applications software.
+The Computer Science and Systems (CSS) program at the Institute of Technology features an innovative and broad approach to computer science and the design of applications software.
 The CSS curriculum draws heavily on computer science, but with a greater emphasis on software design relevant to the needs of local and regional industry.

 You will acquire essential knowledge in object-oriented programming, algorithms and principles of abstraction, data structures, discrete structures, architecture, operating systems, software design and complex ethical and societal issues.
 The program also offers concentration courses that provide opportunities to specialize.